The Democratic Primary Elections on May 15th resulted in the following candidates selected for the 2018 mid-term elections:

 Following the success in the 2017 elections we are now focusing on applying the lessons learned to the upcoming 2018 elections.
 Voter registration and voter turn-out in elections are critical in ensuring that the candidates we as Democrats want to represent us are actually elected.

 While there are no local elections in Rose Valley, there are vitally important elections coming up in 2018.
-PRIMARY elections will take place on May 15th.
-The GENERAL election will take place on November 6th.
-In order to vote, you must be registered before April 16th (for the primary) and October 9th (for the general).
+The GENERAL (Mid Term) election will take place on November 6th.
+In order to vote, you must be registered before October 9th.